Jetison333/rotg/rulings.md

 Disagreement is encouraged.

 ## general
-- all trackers reset between rounds unless otherwise specified
-- GA will not suggest any changes to the submissions and will merely point out interpretations and consequences
-- GA will not become a player
-- if the GA doesn't notice your submission is invalid before stage 2 then it gets to slide
 - Roles, titles & submissions are not players nor can be used as references to one where naming a player is asked for unless the link is one-to-one and publicly known.

 ## meow meower
 - meows reset each round

 ## Appendages
-- Newly finished sentances go into affect as soon as intepreted.
 - “is a section of the rules”:
-  - Persist across rounds.
   - Editable through submissions.
 - The most recent public player list (round results) is cycled in order without a schedule.
 - Punctuation may be before or after your word.